 There is so much more to agriculture than simply farming.
 I plan to feature individuals who play a part in that as I continue this week with my month-long series highlighting the diversity of Agriculture.
 Today we hear from Daren Williams with the National Cattlemen’s Beef Association.
-Daren did a little digging to find his family roots in agriculture and is excited to share them with us today.
+Daren did a little digging to find his family roots in agriculture, the origins of the Angell One-Way Disc Plow, and is excited to share them with us today.
 Why are YOU Agriculture Proud?

 I was born about 15 miles from the family homestead but I did not grow up on the farm.
 My family moved away from Plains when I was three.
 I grew up in the big city of Topeka then moved to the bigger city of Washington, D.C. when I was 16 (when my dad went to work for Sen. Bob Dole on the Senate Ag Committee).
 Although I am one generation removed from the farm I have been able to stay connected to my roots through my career in ag communications by sharing the story of American agriculture.